THE RAVEN SOCIETY: CONSPIRACY IGNITED

 Ridge raised his head.
 Patty’s face filled his vision.
 “But…was anyone else hurt?”

 Patty’s eyes rolled to the sky.
-Her head lifted as if shot.
-She frowned a bit.
+Her head tilted back as if shot.
+She frowned and shook her head.
 “No.”

 Ridge lowered himself.
 Head on the dock.
 “Got people counting on me.
 Gotta get back.”